ruffCode/advent-of-code-2020-kt/README.md

         input.getGroups().map { it.split(newLine).map { s -> s.toSet() } }
             .sumOf { it.fold(it.first()) { a, b -> a intersect b }.count() }
 ```
+### Day 7 notes
+This may have been only my second time seeing a tree problem.
+I didn't recognize it and came up with an extremely
+inefficient solution (at least for part one).